Shabbat Services

 Our doors are open to all who seek to worship, learn and serve the community.

-Friday Evenings at 8:00 PM The family service is held on the first Friday of each month at 7:00 PM instead of 8:00 PM from September through June.
-Friday evening services during July and August will all be at 8:00 PM.
+Friday Evenings at 8:00 PM The family service is held on the first Friday of each month at 7:00 PM instead of 8:00 PM.

 Saturday Mornings at 9:45 AM with preliminary prayers at 9:30 AM.